Tristan67/Fibor-REPL/README.md

 ## Create App Project
 1. Download the project.
 2. Open the Xcode project file ("Fibor-REPL.xcodeproj") with Xcode.
-3. Delete the sub Xcode project
+3. In the Navigation area, delete the sub Xcode project called "Fibor.xcodeproj".
+4.